GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/2_core_notions.typ

 The Q-function extends the concept of value by also conditioning on the action taken in the current state.
 This provides a more fine-grained assessment of decision quality, as it reflects not just how good a state is, but how good a specific action is within that state.
 Q-functions are particularly useful in algorithms that seek to learn optimal policies directly from action-value estimates, such as Q-learning @watkins_learning_1989 and many actor-critic methods @haarnoja_off-policy_2018.
-Together, the value function and Q-function offer complementary perspectives: the former evaluates states globally, while the latter provides localized guidance on action selection.
+Together, the value function and Q-function offer complementary perspectives: the former evaluates states globally, while the latter provides localized guidance on action selection because we can define a policy based on it: $a^* = "argmax"_(a in cal(A)) Q(s, a)$.

 These foundational concepts — the #acr("MDP") formalism, return maximization, policies, and value functions — form the theoretical basis for modern reinforcement learning algorithms.